gavin-peterkin/music_composition/README.md

 general style, it's fitting the very specific style of a single piece.
 This was reflected during training when the loss would decrease steadily until the network was exposed to something new and jumped back up again.
-There may also be ways of mitigating with some transformation of the training data.
+There may also be ways of mitigating with some additional transformation of the training data.

 ## Thoughts for future development